redday059/omdbapi/README.md

+To get it up and runnign you need just:

+1. yarn
+2. yarn start

+It will try and connect to a public API from http://www.omdbapi.com/

+Main features
+- Lazy loaded images
+- Async loading of the pages by demand
+- Font loader

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>